Best Ergonomic Office Chairs for Back Pain (2026)

 Consensus "best back-pain chair" across CNN Underscored, Creative Bloq, Tom's Guide, and BTOD tier-list reviewers.
 LiveBack mimics natural spinal motion during recline, flex-seat edge reduces thigh pressure, adjustable lumbar has independent height AND firmness, and the Natural Glide System lets the seat slide forward as you recline — keeping eye-to-screen distance stable and abdominals engaged.
 Documented cases of daily back pain resolving after switching. [src1, src3, src5, src12]

-Tom's Guide named the Branch Verve their #1 office chair overall AND best for back pain in 2026.
-Motorized lumbar depth adjustment is the standout feature — an electric actuator lets users tune lumbar pressure in sub-millimeter increments vs the "3 notches" on most manual systems.
+Tom's Guide named the Branch Verve their #1 office chair overall for 2026 and continues to rank it as a top back-pain value (note: as of mid-2026 Tom's Guide's specific "best for back pain" pick shifted to the motorized-lumbar LiberNovo Omni).
+Motorized lumbar depth adjustment is the Verve's standout feature — an electric actuator lets users tune lumbar pressure in sub-millimeter increments vs the "3 notches" on most manual systems.
 Hits the back-pain non-negotiables (height + depth lumbar, sliding seat pan, 95°–120° recline) at half the price of legacy premium chairs.
 Trade-off: 275 lb capacity is lower than Steelcase/Herman Miller. [src2, src3, src12]

 Best New 2026 Release: SIHOO Doro C300 Pro V2 (~$429–$599) — Check price